-An easy vegan Southwest Soup with black beans, vegetables, and delicious fiesta-style flavors.
-Only 10 simple ingredients, 30 minutes, and a satisfying lunch or dinner!
-(Gluten-free, oil-free.)
+An easy vegan Southwest Soup made with black beans, hearty vegetables, and delicious fiesta-style flavors.
+It's simple to prepare, protein-rich, and a satisfying lunch or dinner!
+(Vegan, gluten-free, oil-free.)

-- Fresh garlic cloves: Or substitute dried garlic powder.
+- Fresh garlic cloves: I like the taste of fresh, but substitute dried garlic powder if needed.

-- Black beans: Or you can substitute pinto beans or red kidney beans.
+- Black beans: I enjoy black beans in this recipe, but you could substitute pinto beans or red kidney beans.

-- Sweet corn: Fresh, canned, frozen corn kernels, fire-roasted, etc.
+- Sweet corn: For convenience, I use frozen corn kernels, but fresh, canned, or fire-roasted, works great too.

 - Ground cumin